Be resourceful and solve problems

-Today, her company employs over 200 tutors, serves the entire metropolitan D.C. area, and has worked with over 8,000 students.
+Today, her company employs over 125 tutors and has worked with over 10,000 students.

 Ann is a recognized expert in education and learning disability issues.
 She sits on the board of CHADD (Children and Adults with Attention Deficit Disorder) and the International Dyslexia Association.
 She has delivered hundreds of presentations focusing on academic achievement and parenting issues.
 Ann is also the author of the award-winning book Homework Made Simple: Tips, Tools and Solutions for Stress-Free Homework.